optisizer/CleaningDataAssignment/CodeBook.md

   * Combine all combined- data frames created into one main data frame called totaldata
   * Name the columns in data frame totaldata (again based on the CamelCasing principle):

-  * Data frame origin             Column name in totaldata
-  * combinedlevels                TypeOfHumanActivity
-  * combinedsubjects              TestSubjectIdNumber
-  * combinedset                   Se table at end of document, for original and new names
+Data frame originColumn name in totaldatacombinedlevelsTypeOfHumanActivitycombinedsubjectsTestSubjectIdNumbercombinedsetSe table at end of document, for original and new names

   * Check for and remove any rows with un-complete cases
     - Note: Not possible at any earlier stage as that would have interrupted the alignment between the data frames